 Clienteer lets you integrate with Outlook directly, as well as with Preqin and Pitchbook for real-time data provision.

 Users found the tracking and tagging features very helpful, but they can be slow at times.
-Users also liked the broad functionality but found it harder to avail them at times due to a large number of features available.
+Users also liked the broad functionality but found it harder to avail them at times due to the large number of features available.

 - Tracking feature

 - All data and contact information in one place

 - Customization of reporting and interface

 - No free trial period

 - No integration with Gmail

 Backstop Solutions provide solutions mainly to firms and teams related to the investment industry, such as investor relations, accounting, and investment teams.
 For their prices, you can contact them to get the plan suited to your needs.